wfailla/un-orchestrator/virtualizer/README.md

 ## Rest API

-The virtualizer accept commands through its REST interface.
+The Virtualizer accept commands through its REST interface.
 The main REST commands to be used to interact with it are detailed in the following.

-Get information about the virtualizer
+Get information about the Virtualizer

     GET / HTTP/1.1

-Test the virtualizer aliveness
+Test the Virtualizer aliveness

     GET /ping HTTP/1.1